 2. Balance evergreens and deciduous options

-If you actually love the idea of full on privacy (and trees!) for your yard's deck, then choose a mix of deciduous trees with strategically placed evergreens for a more balanced privacy solution that will give you gorgeous dappled light also.
+If you actually love the idea of full-on privacy (and trees!) for your yard's deck, then choose a mix of deciduous trees with strategically placed evergreens for a more balanced privacy solution that will give you gorgeous dappled light also.

 Alternatively, a canopy of deciduous trees can often provide a sense of privacy quickly.
 Bamboo (see above) is a fantastic instant screen, too.
-It grows quickly and is green all year around.
+It grows quickly and is green all year round.

-If your garden is sloped but overlooked, you can use this in your favor.
-A retaining wall may be enough in itself, but add more greenery to that first level for heaps more interest, height and therefore privacy.
+If your backyard is sloped but overlooked, you can use this in your favor.
+A retaining wall may be enough in itself, but add more greenery to that first level for heaps more interest, height, and, therefore, privacy.

-Bonnet says 'Evergreen shrubs are good to achieve a reliable height and plentiful foliage for privacy all year round.
-But for a more colorful and bright look, add a few large plants such as this pink, hardy Palms of Phormiums – they are forgiving when they haven’t been watered too.'
+Bonnet says: 'Evergreen shrubs are good to achieve a reliable height and plentiful foliage for privacy all year round.
+But for a more colorful and bright look, add a few large plants such as hardy palms or phormiums – they are forgiving when they haven’t been watered, too.'

 Add some tree ferns for additional screening – they look wonderful in tiered and sunken backyards.
-This screening option is an effective sloping garden idea that will work year round.
+This screening option is an effective sloping garden idea that will work year-round.

 For a little cover over a decking area where you tend to wine and dine, a fabric canopy can be a lovely and organic-looking choice.
 Deck shade ideas come in a variety of materials and styles, but a mobile fabric shade or sail is best because you can tilt it as the sun moves and position it where you need the most privacy.